-Update: Driver charged in fatal accident on I-64
+Update: Driver indicted in fatal accident case in Virginia Beach

-Virginia Beach, Va. – A mother and daughter were killed, and the person police say hit them has been released from the hospital after a two-vehicle crash on I-64 Wednesday evening.
+Virginia Beach, Va. – A mother and daughter were killed, and the person police say hit them has been released from the hospital after a two-vehicle crash on I-64.

 31-year-old Sandra “Sandie” Amaya and her 12-year-old daughter Sophia Lopez were killed when police say Neil W. Lyness crashed his truck into their car.